JennyLagervall/Server-calculator/INSTRUCTIONS.md

             <h2>525</h2>
           </section>
           ```
-      * The list of calculation history needs to be rendered somewhere inside the `<section>` element that has the `data-testit="resultHistory"` attribute.
+      * The list of calculation history needs to be rendered somewhere inside the `<section>` element that has the `data-testid="resultHistory"` attribute.

     </details>